shijiel2/adversarial-policies/README_spartan.md

-*Please change the path in the following commands accordingly*
+### Please change the paths in the following commands and .slurm files accordingly
+Here, we use the CONDA instead of loading modules in Spartan because we can choose the CUDA version in such way to avoid running time errors.

 1. Load conda env in spartan<br />
 `module load anaconda3/2021.11`\